Updated: Aug 22

 Perhaps, the most intimidating pig's organ that can be found in Singapore is the pig's brain herbal soup.
 The sight of the pig's brain nuggets can scare off many people.
 But those who have tried it will know that it does not taste as ghastly as it seems.
 It is almost bland, with a slight characteristic "brainy" taste, and has creamy texture, like eating soft beancurd (or tofu, 豆腐).

 One of the main beliefs of eating pig's brain is to nourish the brain.
-Many parents used to prepare pig's brain and camouflage them in dishes for their kids so they can be smarter and excel in their studies.
+Many parents used to prepare pig's brain in home-cooked dishes and camouflage them for their kids to eat so they can be smarter and excel in their studies.
 For most of you Singaporeans who are reading this post, you may want to check with your parents if they did that before.

 Seng Kee's pig's brain soup is served with chicken feet underneath the brain nuggets.
 The chicken feet are also boiled until the skin are soft and easy to eat.
 If you are keen to try both the pig's brain and chicken feet at one go, Seng Kee will be your best option — correction, it's the only option I know.